chetat/estate-data/README.md

 ```

 ### Running the application
-To Run the application, execute the following command, which will read the excel(`.xls`, `.xlsx`) file present in the `data` folder, process and insert the data in postgresql database previous created.
+To Run the application, execute the following command, which will read the Excel (`.xls`, `.xlsx`) file present in the `data` folder, process and insert the data in Postgresql database previously created.
 **Note:

 ```bash
 make load
 ```
-To view the data loaded to the database, there is an api endpoint that exposes the data based on the tenant ID accessible on localhost through the API endpoint below
+To view the data loaded to the database, there is an API endpoint that exposes the data based on the tenant ID accessible on localhost through the API endpoint below
 `/api/v1/tenants/{tenant_id}/transactions`

 Where `{tenant_id}` id is an integer corresponding to the primary key of the tenant table.